fabric/fabric/sites/docs/upgrading.rst

       - Pending
       - See notes in :ref:`upgrading-commands` around the ``timeout`` kwarg.
     * - ``-u``/``--user`` to set global default username
-      - Mixed
+      - Removed
-      - Most of the time, config env vars should be used for this, but it may return.
+      - Most of the time, configuration (env vars for true runtime, or eg user/project level config files as appropriate) should be used for this, but it may return.
     * - ``-w``/``--warn-only`` to toggle warn-vs-abort behavior
       - Ported
       - Ported as-is, no changes.